gantry/docs-old/Docs/joomla/tutorials/creating_popup_login.md

 Creating a Popup Login Feature
 ==============================
-This tutorial details how to create a custom feature that will utilize RokBox to present a module position inside a modal popup box that will be triggered by a link/button on the frontend.
-For this tutorial we will be making a login module popup.
+This tutorial details how to create a custom feature that utilizes RokBox to present a module position inside a modal popup box that will be triggered by a link/button on the front end.
+For this tutorial, we will be making a login module popup.

 ![](assets/popup-login.jpg)